matyasselmeci/hpc-annex/design.md

   [] `ANNEX_TOKEN_DOMAIN = $(2:$(ANNEX_COLLECTOR))`
   [] Replace the expression in the second (optional) transform with
     another defaulted variable so that it can be tweaked more easily.
-- The "well-known" location for the configuration tarball should be passed to the back-end scripts from configuration.
+[] The "well-known" location for the configuration tarball should be passed to the back-end scripts from configuration.
 (As should the "well-known" location for the binary tarballs?)
+[] Print out progress during `htcondor annex shutdown` (re: hang if shared port not enabled for unprivileged tools).

 Other proposals have been moved to the "phase 2" design doc.